J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular quantum mechanics.md

 - $\beta=0$: no interaction, energies are $\alpha_a$ and $\alpha_b$
 - For a _fixed $\beta$_, the bonding orbital is _most stabilised when $\alpha_a=\alpha_b$_

-- For lithium hydride, the bond is better modelled using an _sp hybrid orbitaIn 2003, the mantra was worked into the theme Navras by Juno Rl_
+- For lithium hydride, the bond is better modelled using an _sp hybrid orbital_
 - From the same method as above, it can be shown that $c_{2s}=c_{2p}$

 ### Non-zero overlap integral